Powerful Iraqi cleric tells supporters to stand down after day of deadly violence in Baghdad - KTVZ

 By Aqeel Najim, Mostafa Salem, Mohammed Tawfeeq, Eyad Kourdi and Ivana Kottasová, CNN

-The announcement prompted hundreds of al-Sadr’s supporters to storm the Green Zone and take over the Republican Palace, where Iraq’s cabinet meets.
-Protesters were seen swimming in the palace pool and waving Iraqi flags, while others clashed with Iraqi security forces.
+His backers subsequently stormed the capital’s heavily fortified Green Zone and the Republican Palace, where the cabinet meets.
+Protesters were seen swimming in the palace’s pool and waving Iraqi flags, while others clashed with Iraqi security forces in what turned out to be some of the deadliest violence seen in Baghdad in years.

-But after a day of violence, al-Sadr ordered his supporters to withdraw from the Green Zone on Tuesday and apologized to the Iraqi people.
+On Tuesday, al-Sadr apologized to the Iraqi people and ordered his supporters to withdraw from the Green Zone, giving them an ultimatum.

+“If [protesters] do not withdraw, including from parliament, within 60 minutes I will disavow the movement itself,” he said during a press conference in the holy city of Najaf.

+Senior Iraqi officials including the outgoing Prime Minister Mustafa al-Kadhimi had urged al-Sadr to call on his supporters to withdraw from the Green Zone.
+In his address, al-Sadr thanked government forces for “remaining neutral” during the crisis.

-“If there is no withdrawal from in front the parliament [inside the Green Zone] I denounce this bloc,” al-Sadr announced during a press conference held in Najaf on Tuesday.
-“I am walking, putting my head down, and I apologize for the Iraqi people who are the only people that are harmed.”
+“I am walking, with my head bowed, and I apologize to the Iraqi people who are the only ones that have been harmed,” he said.

-Iran closed its borders with Iraq following the violence and canceled some flights heading to Baghdad, according to Iran’s state news agency IRNA.
-Iran’s Embassy in Baghdad also asked Iranians currently in Iraq to avoid traveling to the capital, as well as the cities of Kadhimiya and Samarra, IRNA added.
+Security forces told CNN that protesters started to withdraw from the Green Zone immediately after al-Sadr’s speech.
+Videos from Baghdad showed large crowds of protesters leaving the area.

+While there was relative calm in Baghdad on Tuesday following al-Sadr’s speech, the episode risks plunging the country deeper into crisis as it remains in a political vacuum.
+Iraq has been without a functioning government for 10 months now, with political parties stuck in a deadlock on who should lead the next cabinet.

+A court session to dissolve parliament on Tuesday was delayed by Iraq’s federal court because of the protests.

-Al-Sadr is immensely popular in Iraq and for years has positioned himself against the United States and Iran, which wields significant sway in Iraq.
+Al-Sadr is immensely popular in the country and for years has positioned himself against the United States and Iran, which wields significant sway in Iraq.

 In October, al-Sadr’s Shia bloc emerged as the biggest winner in elections that threatened to sideline the rival Iran-aligned Shia blocs which have long dominated the oil-rich country’s politics.

-But al-Sadr’s attempts to form a government have since foundered amid opposition from rival blocs, leaving the country stuck in political deadlock.
+But al-Sadr’s attempts to form a government have since foundered amid opposition from rival blocs.
 In an apparent show of force, al-Sadr decided in June to order his entire political bloc to withdraw from parliament.

-In July, the Coordination Framework, the largest Shia alliance in the Iraqi parliament, nominated Mohammed Shiya al-Sudani to lead the country — sparking a wave of protests by those loyal to al-Sadr.
+In July, the Coordination Framework, the largest Shia alliance in the Iraqi parliament, nominated Mohammed Shiya al-Sudani to lead the country — sparking a wave of protests by al-Sadr’s loyalists.
 The Coordination Framework is formed of various Shia groups, some of which are backed by Iran.

-On Tuesday, Iraqi Prime Miister Mustafa al-Kadhimi welcomed al-Sadr’s call for his supporters to stand down, saying everyone had a “moral and national responsibility to protect Iraq’s capabilities, stop the language of political and security escalation, and initiate a quick and fruitful dialogue to resolve the crisis.”
+On Tuesday, al-Kadhimi welcomed al-Sadr’s call for his supporters to stand down, saying everyone had a “moral and national responsibility to protect Iraq’s capabilities, stop the language of political and security escalation, and initiate a quick and fruitful dialogue to resolve the crisis.”

+Iran closed its borders with Iraq following the violence and canceled some flights to Baghdad, according to Iran’s state news agency IRNA.
+Iran’s Embassy in Baghdad also asked Iranians in Iraq to avoid traveling to the capital, as well as the cities of Kadhimiya and Samarra, IRNA added.

 The-CNN-Wire